FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 ### Panics

 Some instructions may _panic_, i.e. enter an unrecoverable state.
 Additionally, attempting to execute an instruction not in this list causes a panic and consumes no gas.
+Instructions with unspecified (reserved) part having a non-zero value will likewise panic.
 How a panic is handled depends on [context](./index.md#contexts):

 - In a predicate context, cease VM execution and return `false`.
 - In other contexts, revert (described below).